ProgramingMaster/finalproject/README.md

   ###__Calculate__
   The calculate button also expands the card, but shows something different.
 It shows a barbell image with a vertical row of numbers on each side.
-The numbers represent what weights to put on that side of the barbell (the numbers will always be the same on both sides as to keep the bar balanced).
+The numbers represent what weights to put on that side of the barbell.
+The numbers will always be the same on both sides as to keep the bar balanced.
 The weights are conventional gym weights, which are 45, 35, 25, 10, 5, and 2.5.

   Sometimes one of the numbers (on each side) will have an R: prefixing it.
 This stands for remainder, and means that you have that number left to put on each side, but that number is not a conventional gym weight, which means you will probably need to round up or down to the nearest weight.

   The calculations will also take into account the 45lb barbell.
-Which means that the bar is 45lbs of your weight, so if your weight is less 45lbs, it will just show zeros on each side, since you don't need to put any weights on the bar.
+Which means that the bar is 45lbs of your weight, so if your weight is less than 45lbs, it will just show zeros on each side since you don't need to put any weights on the bar.

   Strength trainers also warmup before doing their full weight by just doing 50% or 70% of there total weight.
 There's a form below the barbell image for just that.
 You enter what percent of your total weight you want to do